open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>storageMode</b></td>
         <td>string</td>
         <td>
-          storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned<br/>
+          storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
+Default is ThinProvisioned.<br/>
         </td>
         <td>false</td>
       </tr><tr>